-A doctor's appointment usually isn't necessary for heat rash, because the rash generally clears up on its own.
+A doctor's appointment usually isn't necessary for heat rash.
 If your rash is more severe, you may want to see your primary care doctor or a doctor who specializes in skin disorders (dermatologist) to be sure it's heat rash and not another skin disorder.

-Before you go, it's a good idea to write down any questions you might have so that you're sure to cover all of the points that are important to you.
-For heat rash, some questions to ask your doctor include:
+Before you go, it's a good idea to list questions you have about your condition.
+For heat rash, questions to ask your doctor include:

-- Do I need to limit physical activity until the rash clears up?
+- Do I need to limit physical activity until the rash clears?

-- What steps can I take to prevent it in the future?
+- How can I prevent it in the future?